Not since the original iPhone have we been blown away by a smartphone.

 Another popular smartphone brand making a comeback is BlackBerry.
 Just like the next-gen Nokia phones, the new BlackBerry device will run Android (instead of BlackBerry OS), but will retain the once popular office phone’s most beloved feature: its physical keyboard.

 Huawei’s Dual Camera Takes Two

-What appears to be a trend in 2017, LG’s upcoming flagship the G6 will also come with a near borderless display.
-That means the phone may shrink to a more palm friendly size, but will still have an even larger display.
-It too will have a dual camera and waterproofing, slowly becoming standards in this space.
-But the question on everybody’s mind is will it still support last year’s range of modular accessories, from the looks of it, only last year’s G5 had friends.
+What appears to be a trend in 2017, LG’s upcoming flagship G6 will also come with a near borderless display.
+That means the phone may shrink to a more palm-friendly size, but will still have an even larger display.
+It too will have a dual-camera setup and waterproofing, slowly becoming standards in this space.
+But the question on everybody’s mind is will it still support last year’s range of modular accessories.
+From the looks of it, only last year’s G5 had Friends.

-It’s been 2 years already and the Sony Xperia Z5 Premium is still the world’s only smartphone with a 4K display.
-Not that we need as many pixels on a smartphone as we do a TV but whatever the case it appears Sony is has another one in the works.
-4 other phones are also being reported, looks like Sony folks have been busy.
+It’s been two years already and the Sony Xperia Z5 Premium is still the world’s only smartphone with a 4K display.
+Not that we need as many pixels on a smartphone as we do a TV, but whatever the case, it appears Sony has another one in the works.
+Four other phones are also being reported; looks like Sony folks have been busy.

-Also initially planned for an MWC unveiling, Samsung’s decided to postpone the Galaxy S8 launch to March 29th.
-In its place invites have gone out for the launch of the Galaxy Tab S3.
-Rumour has it this premium tablet will come with the S-Pen stylus, in an effort to fill the void left behind by the Note 7 recall.
+Also initially planned for an MWC unveiling, Samsung’s decided to postpone the Galaxy S8 launch to March 29.
+In its place, invites have gone out for the launch of the Galaxy Tab S3.
+Rumor has it this premium tablet will come with an S Pen stylus, in an effort to fill the void left behind by the Note 7 recall.